sudoforge/bagger/README.md

 bagger
 ======

 Bagger is a simple script to aid in compressing files via the command line using `zip`.
-Bagger was initially created to streamline the compression of chrome application projects, but can easily be ported to _any_ project at all!
+Bagger was initially created to streamline the compression of chrome application projects (which need to be delivered to the chrome web store in a .zip folder) - but it can easily help streamline any project that requires zip compression.

 ###Features
 - Utilizes the `zip` command; nothing else is required!